MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Apply row-level security

 Row-level security (RLS) can be used to limit access to rows based on the identity, or role of the user executing a query.
-In this exercise, you will restrict access to rows by creating a security policy and a security predicate defined as an inline table-valued function.
+In this exercise, you restrict access to rows by creating a security policy and a security predicate defined as an inline table-valued function.

 1. In the warehouse you created in the last exercise, select the **New SQL Query** dropdown.
 Within the dropdown, under the header **Blank**, select **New SQL Query**.